Józef Unszlicht: Family

 Unszlicht's brother Julian was a journalist who "fought against the socialist movement in general and especially against Jewish involvement in it."
 In later years, Julian converted to Catholicism and joined the priesthood.
+His sisters were Zofia Unszlicht-Osińska (executed in the purges) and Stefania Brun, wife of the literary critic and communist activist Julian Brun.

+His wife, Stefania was arrested for being the wife of a convicted counter-revolutionary and sentenced in August 1938 to either five or eight years in labour camps.
+She was released in 1943.
+They had a son, Kasimir, a student and member of Komsomol, who died in 1929, aged 19.

-His nephew, Max Maximov-Unszlicht, was chief of the Soviet military intelligence operating in Nazi Germany for nearly three years and was also arrested and probably executed during the Great Purge.
+According to Walter Krivitsky, an intelligence officer who defected to the West, Unszlicht had a nephew, Max Maximov-Unszlicht, who was chief of the Soviet military intelligence operating in Nazi Germany for nearly three years and was also arrested and probably executed during the Great Purge.